 Find me on Google Maps here

-Parking: Although the parking directly outside my house is permit holders only, there is free parking a bit further along the street from me, and along Margaret Road as well.
-Some are for 3 hours, and some are free all day on a Saturday.
-You might like to make sure you arrive early to find a parking spot.
+Parking: Although the parking directly outside my house is permit holders only, there are some free parking options along my street and the surrounding streets.
+I’ve marked these spots on this handy map —- Parking information.
+You might like to make sure you arrive early to find a close parking spot.
 There is also a pay and display car park on St Leonard’s road, about 5 minutes walk away.

 By bike: In terms of parking your bike, there are places to chain your bike up on nearby lamp posts, or you can also park these at Headington shops.